puzuka/flutter_pulltorefresh/README.md

 ```

 The above mistake led to scrollable nesting another scrollable, causing you to not see the header and footer no matter how slippery you are.
-Similarly, you may need to work with components like NotificationListener, ScrollConfiguration..., remember, don't store them outside ScrollView (you want to add refresh parts) and Smart Refresher memory.。
+Similarly, you may need to work with components like NotificationListener, ScrollConfiguration..., remember, don't store them outside ScrollView (you want to add refresh phttps://github.com/peng8350/flutter_pulltorefresh/blob/master/arts) and Smart Refresher memory.。

 ## More